 In production, the input could be material or non-material, which is then converted into an end product.
-This product may be sold to the end consumers and the cycle continues.
-The primary aim of production is to satisfy human want or creation of utility.
+This product may be sold to the end consumers, and the cycle continues.
+The primary aim of production is to satisfy human wants or the creation of utility.
 This is what differentiates it from manufacturing.

-A point to note is that the final product could not always be a fit for the end consumer’s consumption.
+Note that the final product could not always be a fit for the end consumer’s consumption.
 Sometimes, it could also be a raw material for some other industry.
-Another point to note is that the production does not always result in creating a matter.
+Another point to note is that production does not always result in creating a matter.
 It primarily means the creation of utility using the existing or available resources.
 Three common classifications of production are – Projects, Intermittent Processes, and Continuous Process.

 What is Manufacturing?

 Manufacturing is the process of converting physical raw material into a product.
-The process involves the use of human resources, machines and other things, such as chemicals.
+The process involves using human resources, machines, and other things, such as chemicals.
 Manufacturing involves the efforts of both man and machine on a very large scale.
-Just like production, the end product of manufacturing could either be a consumable product by the end customer or raw material for other industry, such as automobile.
+Like production, the end product of manufacturing could either be a consumable product by the end customer or raw material for other industries, such as automobiles.

 Production vs Manufacturing – Differences